On the road with Vélorina & Rasmus Quaade

 By Peter Ebro, GripGrab

-The first spring rides are the best rides of the year!
+The first summer rides are the best rides of the year!
 Every cyclist will recognize the intense longing for riding on dry roads after a long winter.
 With the sun warming the working body, with the crisp sound of the tires on the asphalt, passing the farmer’s fields packed with blooming rapeseeds, that tingles the nose – A joyful feeling, that makes you want to ride forever!

-Celebrating spring with ice cream
+Celebrating summer with ice cream

 The small, exclusive peloton consisted of the two pro riders Rasmus Quaade (Team BHS-Almeborg Bornholm) and his wife Michelle Quaade (Team Rytger Powered by Cykeltøj-Online.dk), the blogger Katrine Dahl Bjørnholm from Velorina.dk and Peter Ebro from GripGrab.